 The first step is setting up the email account for your support team.
 When you’re first launching a business, you may use your personal email address to field customer support requests.
 But it’s best to set up an email account that is solely used for customer support.

 If you are already using Gmail as an email service provider for your business, it’s best to set up this email account with Gmail as well.
+While you can use an alias or google group, it’s really best to just go all the way and setup a dedicated email address.
+You’ll be glad later that you did.

 Gmail is an email service, not a help desk tool.
 It’s a great way to field incoming customer support requests, but it is not designed with the features your team needs to effectively manage these requests.
 For this reason, it’s best to invest in a help desk tool that works directly in Gmail.
+What you probably want is a collaborative inbox.

 Keeping is built with all of the features you need to provide exceptional support to your customers.
 It works directly inside Gmail, so your team won’t need to open a new program or learn how to use a new tool to access Keeping’s features.